Postpartum Depression: Are You At Risk and How Can You Prepare?

 Despite being the most common complication of childbirth, Postpartum Depression (PPD) is under-diagnosed or misdiagnosed.
 One out of every seven women will experience postpartum depression.
 Learning more about your postpartum depression risk will help you advocate for the mental health support and care you need through pregnancy and after childbirth.
 There are some easy steps you can take before your delivery day to welcome your new baby with a ready heart and resilient mental state.

-Does everyone who has a baby Get depressed?
+Does everyone who has a baby get depressed?

 Postpartum depression has many of the same symptoms of a major depressive episode.